 In 2016, Zika virus infection became a nationally notifiable condition.
 Healthcare providers are encouraged to report suspected cases to their state or local health departments to facilitate diagnosis and mitigate the risk of local transmission.
 State health departments are encouraged to report laboratory-confirmed cases to the CDC through ArboNET, the national surveillance system for arboviral disease.

-Test results are normally available 4 to 14 days after the receipt of the specimen.
+Test results are generally available 4 to 14 days after the receipt of the specimen.
 Reporting times for test results may be longer during summer months when arbovirus activity increases.
 Receipt of a hard copy of the results takes at least 2 weeks after testing is completed.
 All results will be sent to the appropriate state health department.
 All healthcare providers should notify their state health department of any direct submissions to the CDC.

 Because of the similar geographic distribution and clinical presentation of Zika, dengue and chikungunya virus infection, pregnant women with symptoms consistent with Zika virus infection should also be evaluated for dengue and chikungunya virus infections, in accordance with existing guidelines.
 Referral to a maternal-fetal medicine or infectious disease specialist with expertise in pregnancy management is recommended.

-It is possible that a pregnant woman with relevant travel history and no clinical symptoms or positive ultrasound findings may have a fetus affected by the Zika virus infection in that asymptomatic Zika virus infection is common.
-The above interim guidance has been issued based on limited laboratory testing capacities and it is possible these criteria may be revised.
+It is possible that a pregnant woman with a relevant travel history and no clinical symptoms or positive ultrasound findings may have a fetus affected by the Zika virus infection in that asymptomatic Zika virus infection is common.
+The above interim guidance has been issued based on limited laboratory testing capacities, and it is possible these criteria may be revised.

 Zika virus testing of maternal serum includes7:

-Zika virus RNA by RT-PCR testing of amniotic fluid can be performed for detection of intrauterine Zika virus infection.
-However, the sensitivity and specificity of this approach for diagnosis of congenital infection is unknown.
+Zika virus RNA by RT-PCR testing of amniotic fluid can be performed for the detection of intrauterine Zika virus infection.
+However, the sensitivity and specificity of this approach for diagnosis of congenital infection are unknown.
 It is reasonable to offer amniocentesis to women at 15 weeks or greater gestational age with a history of travel to an area with Zika virus transmission and either positive/inconclusive laboratory testing for Zika virus infection or relevant ultrasound findings (fetal microcephaly or intracranial calcifications).

-Amniocentesis is associated with an overall 0.1% risk of pregnancy loss when performed at less than 24 weeks of gestation.
-Amniocentesis performed at 15 weeks or later gestational age is associated with lower rates of complications than those performed at earlier gestational ages.
+Amniocentesis is associated with an overall 0.1% risk of pregnancy loss when performed at less than 24 weeks of gestation.8 Amniocentesis performed at 15 weeks or later gestational age is associated with lower rates of complications than those performed at earlier gestational ages.
 Amniocentesis performed at 14 weeks or less of gestational age is not recommended.
 Healthcare providers should discuss the risks and benefits of amniocentesis with their patients.
 It is unknown whether a positive amniotic fluid RT-PCR result is predictive of a subsequent fetal abnormality, and, if so, what proportion of infants born after infection will have abnormalities.
 A positive RT-PCR result on amniotic fluid should be considered suggestive of intrauterine Zika virus infection and potentially useful to pregnant women and their healthcare providers.

-Serial ultrasound examinations (every three to four weeks) are appropriate to monitor fetal growth and anatomy in pregnant women with laboratory evidence of Zika virus infection in serum or amniotic fluid.
-Data on fetal ultrasound findings in infected pregnant women is limited.
+Serial ultrasound examinations (every three to four weeks) are appropriate to monitor fetal growth and anatomy in pregnant women with laboratory evidence of Zika virus infection in serum or amniotic fluid.8 Data on fetal ultrasound findings in infected pregnant women is limited.
 One small study reported variable fetal ultrasound findings that may include lower-than-expected head circumference for time of gestation (e.g., more than two standard deviations below the mean), focal brain abnormalities in areas such as the cerebellum and intraocular and brain calcifications.

 For live births, Zika virus laboratory testing is recommended for:

-Because the diagnosis of Zika virus infection is made through molecular and serologic testing including RT-PCR for viral RNA and IgM and plaque reduction neutralization test (PRNT) for Zika virus antibodies, it is currently not known which type of testing most reliably establishes the diagnosis of congenital Zika virus infection.
+Because the diagnosis of Zika virus infection is made through molecular and serologic testing, including RT-PCR for viral RNA and IgM and plaque reduction neutralization test (PRNT) for Zika virus antibodies, it is currently not known which type of testing most reliably establishes the diagnosis of congenital Zika virus infection.
 The CDC recommends both molecular and serologic testing of infants who are being evaluated for evidence of a congenital Zika virus infection.

-Results of these assays can be falsely positive because of cross-reacting antibodies.
+The results of these assays can be falsely positive because of cross-reacting antibodies.
 Plaque-reduction neutralization testing (PRNT) can be performed to measure virus-specific neutralizing antibodies and discriminate between cross-reacting antibodies in primary flavivirus infections (e.g., dengue or yellow fever viruses).

-Finally, histopathologic examination of the placenta and umbilical cord tissues with Zika virus immunohistochemical staining to detect Zika virus antigen on fixed tissue and Zika virus RT-PCR on fixed and frozen tissue can be considered.
+Finally, histopathologic examination of the placenta and umbilical cord tissues with Zika virus immunohistochemical staining to detect Zika virus antigen on fixed tissue and Zika virus RT-PCR on fixed and frozen tissue can be considered.8

-An infant is considered congenitally infected if Zika virus RNA or viral antigen is identified in any of the samples submitted including testing of amniotic fluid and testing of the placenta or umbilical cord.
+An infant is considered congenitally infected if Zika virus RNA or viral antigen is identified in any of the samples submitted, including testing of amniotic fluid and testing of the placenta or umbilical cord.
 In addition, Zika virus IgM antibodies with confirmatory neutralizing antibody titers that are 4-fold or higher than dengue virus neutralizing antibody titers in the infant serum or CSF constitute evidence of a congenital Zika virus infection.
 If Zika virus neutralizing antibody titers are less than 4-fold higher than dengue results, the results are considered inconclusive.

 Fetal tissue testing is warranted for evaluation of fetal losses in women with a history of travel to an area of Zika virus transmission, together with either symptoms consistent with Zika virus infection during or within two weeks of travel or findings of fetal microcephaly.
 In such cases, Zika virus RT-PCR and immunohistochemical staining should be performed on fetal tissues, including the umbilical cord and placenta.

-As of 2016[update], no vaccine or antiviral medications are available to prevent or treat Zika virus infections.
+As of 2016, no vaccine or antiviral medications are available to prevent or treat Zika virus infections.
 Effective vaccines exist for several flaviviruses.
 Vaccines for yellow fever virus, Japanese encephalitis and tick-borne encephalitis were introduced in the 1930s.
 The vaccine for dengue fever has just recently become available for use.

-Work has begun towards developing a vaccine for Zika virus, according to Anthony Fauci, Director of the National Institute of Allergy and Infectious Diseases.
-The researchers at the Vaccine Research Center have extensive experience from working with vaccines for other viruses such as West Nile virus, chikungunya virus and dengue fever.
-Nikos Vasilakis of the Center for Biodefense and Emerging Infectious Diseases has predicted that 10 to 12 years may be needed before an effective Zika virus vaccine becomes available.
+Work has begun towards developing a vaccine for the Zika virus, according to Anthony Fauci, Director of the National Institute of Allergy and Infectious Diseases.
+The researchers at the Vaccine Research Center have extensive experience from working with vaccines for other viruses such as West Nile virus, chikungunya virus and dengue fever.9 Nikos Vasilakis of the Center for Biodefense and Emerging Infectious Diseases has predicted that 10 to 12 years may be needed before an effective Zika virus vaccine becomes available.